Sharon has been making and selling soaps and personal care products for about five years.

 This is a super-simple homemade soap recipe that is ideal for beginners.
 The oils used, coconut oil and castor oil, are readily available (at Walmart), and you probably have the molds and colorants I've suggested in your kitchen.

 Where Do You Get the Lye?

 Lye is readily available at many hardware stores in the drain-cleaner section, but be sure to get a drain cleaner that is labeled "100% lye."
 Several brands of drain cleaner are 100% lye, but most are not.
 Ask the store manager for help if you can't find what you need.
 Some hardware stores carry pure lye but do not stock it on the shelf.
 If you can't find lye locally, it can be ordered online.

 This very simple recipe is for making cold-process coconut oil soap.
 It makes a three-pound batch of beautiful gift-quality soap that will produce ten to twelve bars, depending on how thick you decide to slice them.

 Coconut oil soap has excellent cleansing properties, lathers well, and smells nice, even if you decide to leave it unscented.
-The castor oil acts as a moisturizer and bubble booster, and adds creaminess to it.
+The castor oil acts as a moisturizer and bubble booster, and it adds creaminess to the soap.